Bsquiat1/Phase-4-group-project-fitness-app/README.md

 Run the tests to ensure they pass.
 Commit your changes and push them to your forked repository.
 Submit a pull request detailing your changes.

+Here's a link to the front end    https://github.com/Bsquiat1/fitness-app-frontend